girobusan/imp/README.md

 4. Upload files to server, you may skip `editor.js`, as it's not required for *viewing* file.
 5. That's it.

+## Customization

+There is a field for custom CSS in each IMP! file for small adjustments.
+But you can replace the whole `style.css` with your own.
+There is nothing fancy about it.

+## More files

+You can have as many imps as you want.
+If they would live in one directory, they will share single `editor.js` file.

 ## License

 - Mostly MIT, except: